Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Entity Alignment With KG Embeddings

 \paragraph{Relations} The structural information of the KGs constitutes the main type of information that all embedding-based entity alignment methods use in order to learn the entity embeddings.
 Entity embedding methods exploit the structural information either in \emph{one hop} or in \emph{multiple hops}.
 The former use the local structural information of the entities, ignoring the impact of more distant neighbors.
 For these methods, the more relations we have per entity, the better results we expect to get, because entities have the opportunity to minimize their embedding distance with multiple similar entities (neighbors), exploiting multiple features to learn the final embeddings (more information for learning).
 In addition, the more relation edges we have, the more negative samples we have per entity, and as a result, entities move away from dissimilar entities in the embedding space.
 The latter (multi-hop methods) use the subgraph structure, exploiting a larger amount of relations between entities.
 This way, they focus on the extended (multi-hop) neighborhood and aggregate the embeddings of the multi-hop neighbors in order to learn their own.

-Among the methods evaluated in this study, all of them use the relations to learn the entity embeddings, focusing on the one-hop neighborhood, except RDGCN, RREA(basic) and RREA(semi), which follow a multi-hop approach.
+Among the methods evaluated in this study, all of them use the relations to learn the entity embeddings, with most methods focusing on the one-hop neighborhood, except RDGCN, RREA(basic), RREA(semi), and BERT\_INT, which follow a multi-hop approach.
 This way, RDGCN and both versions of RREA increase the information that an entity can exploit and the final entity embeddings are more expressive.
-Of course, this assumption comes at the risk of incorporating more noisy information into the embeddings, due to considering some distant neighbors, irrelevant or less important for the entity alignment task.
+This benefit comes at the risk of incorporating more noisy information into the embeddings, due to considering some distant neighbors, irrelevant or less important for the entity alignment task.
+Thus, BERT\_INT, rather than aggregating the information of multi-hop neighbors, compares entity pairs from multi-hop neighbors, called interactions, based on factual information (e.g., textual descriptions, names).

 \paragraph{Attribute Names} Some embedding-based entity alignment methods use the attribute names for learning the entity embeddings.
 Usually, attribute names are exploited by the methods in order to enhance the similarity measure of entities and not as main source of information for learning the embeddings.
 That is because it requires KGs to have similar naming schemes, which is not usual in real-world KGs.